Treatment Effect Quantiles in Stratified Randomized Experiments and Matched Observational Studies: Framework and Notation

 \subsection{Stratified rank sum statistic}

 The FRT has the advantage of imposing no distributional assumption on the potential outcomes, and uses only the random treatment assignment as the ``reasoned basis'' \citep{Fisher35a}.
-However, the result from FRT can be limited since the sharp null hypothesis stipulates all individual effects and is generally false \textit{a priori} in practice \citep{Hill2002, Gelman13a}.
-Below we introduce a special class of test statistics that can help us test more general composite null hypotheses that do not need to stipulate all individual effects, such as hypotheses on quantiles of individual effects that will be our focus throughout the paper.
+However, FRT can be limited since the sharp null hypothesis stipulates all individual effects and is generally false \textit{a priori} in practice \citep{Hill2002, Gelman13a}.
+Below we introduce a special class of test statistics that can help us test more general composite null hypotheses.

-Specifically, we will utilize general stratified rank sum statistics of the following form:
+Specifically, we will utilize general stratified rank sum statistics of the following form \citep[see, e.g.,][]{van1960combination, lehmann1975statistical}:

-where $\bs{z}_s$ and $\bs{y}_s$ are subvectors of $\bs{z}$ and $\bs{y}$ corresponding to stratum $s$, $\phi_s$ denotes a transform for the ranks, and $\rank_i(\bs{y}_s)$ denotes the rank of the $i$th coordinate of $\bs{y}_s$.
-When $\phi_s$'s are identity functions, \eqref{eq:strat_rank_sum} reduces to usual stratified Wilcoxon rank sum statistic.
-Moreover, we invoke the ``random'' method to deal with ties, i.e., units with equal outcomes are ranked in a random order, in contrast to the usual ``average'' method.
-This is equivalent to using the ``first'' method under which units with equal outcomes are ranked based on their indices, assuming the order of units has been randomly permuted independently of the treatment assignment; see the R function \textit{rank} for details of these ranking methods \citep{Rsoftware}.
-Specifically, with the ``first'' method, $\rank_i(\bs{y}_s) < \rank_j(\bs{y}_s)$ if and only if (a) $y_{si} < y_{sj}$ or (b) $y_{si} = y_{sj}$ and $i < j$.
-For descriptive convenience, we formally introduce the following class of stratified rank score statistics.

-\begin{definition} A statistic $t(\cdot, \cdot)$ is said to be a stratified rank score statistic if it has the form in \eqref{eq:strat_rank_sum} with non-decreasing $\phi_s$'s and uses the ``random'' method for ties, or equivalently the ``first'' method assuming the order of units has been randomly permuted. \end{definition}
+where $\bs{z}_s$ and $\bs{y}_s$ are subvectors of $\bs{z}$ and $\bs{y}$ corresponding to stratum $s$, $\phi_s$ denotes a transformation for the ranks, and $\rank_i(\bs{y}_s)$ denotes the rank of the $i$th coordinate of $\bs{y}_s$.
+We assume index ordering is used to break ties, a matter discussed further in \S \ref{sec:ordering}.
+When $\phi_s$'s are identity functions, \eqref{eq:strat_rank_sum} reduces to the stratified Wilcoxon rank sum statistic.
+For descriptive convenience, we formally introduce the following class of stratified rank score statistics. \begin{definition} A statistic $t(\cdot, \cdot)$ is said to be a stratified rank score statistic if it has the form in \eqref{eq:strat_rank_sum} with increasing $\phi_s$'s and uses index ordering for ties assuming the order of units has been randomly permuted. \end{definition}

 Importantly, the stratified rank score statistic is distribution free under the SERE, a key property that will be utilized later.
-Moreover, using the ``random'' method rather than the common ``average'' method for ties is crucial for this property.
+Moreover, using the {\rev \textit{random}} method rather than the common {\rev \textit{average}} method for ties is crucial for this property.

 \begin{proposition} Under the SERE, the stratified rank score statistic $t(\cdot, \cdot)$ is distribution free, in the sense that $t(\bs{Z}, \bs{y}) \sim t(\bs{Z}, \bs{y}')$ for any $\bs{y}, \bs{y}'\in \mathbb{R}^N$. \end{proposition}